abueesp/societic-smartcontracts/La_Academia_de_Contratos_Inteligentes_de_Ethereum.md

 0x32 ORIGIN Get execution origination address.

 0x33 CALLER Get caller address.This is the address of the account that is directly responsible for this execution.
+The caller (1) does not need to know the size of the output in advance (ver MSIZE) and (2) can determine the size of the output after the call.
+A caller can choose to provide a gigantic area of memory at the end of their memory area.
+The callee can "write" to it by returning and the caller is only charged for the memory area that is actually written.

 0x34 CALLVALUE Get deposited value by the instruction/transaction responsible for this execution.